About Caroline Richard

-Caroline was named a “Rising Star” by Law360, recognizing her as one of just ten outstanding arbitration practitioners in the nation under the age of 40.
+Caroline was named a “Rising Star” and a 2019 International Arbitration MVP by Law360, recognizing her as one of just ten outstanding arbitration practitioners in the nation under the age of 40.

 Prior to joining our Washington, DC office, Caroline was part of the international arbitration group in the firm’s London and Paris offices.
 Caroline speaks English, French and Spanish.